Bizunesh Bekele

 Bizunesh Bekele (ብዙነሽ በቀለ; 1936 – 25 June 1990) was an Ethiopian soul singer who was popular in the 1960s and 1970s of Golden Age.
 She was referred to as "Aretha Franklin of Ethiopia" due to similitude of musical style.
 Her songs were released in her native Amharic language.

 Life and career

 Bizunesh Bekele was born in 1936.
-After joining Kebur Zabagna Band, by her friend persuasion, she hosted Tikil Radio entertainment program in 1957, became prominent in the era.
+After joining Kebur Zabagna Band, by her friend's persuasion, she hosted Tikil Radio entertainment program in 1957, became prominent in the era.
 In the interview with Music, Theatre, Art, Bizunesh did not released albums by 1969.
 Bizunesh recorded popular songs in the 1970s such as "Chenk Tibeb" and "Ayasayegn Chinkun".
 She sometimes performed with the Gurage singer Mahmoud Ahmed in Amharic.
-They were both known for appearing with the Imperial Body Guard Band or the Dahlak Banb.
+They were both known for appearing with the Imperial Body Guard Band or the Dahlak Band.

 She is featured on the recording Ethiopian Groove - The Golden Seventies (1994, Buda Musique).

 Artistry

 She has been called the "Mariam Makeba of Ethiopia" and the "First Lady of Addis Ababa".